 How do I get rid of desert hairy scorpions?

-Evolve Pest Control will solve all of your Texas, Nevada, and St. George, Utah property's scorpion problems.
+Evolve Pest Control will solve all of your scorpion problems.
 We understand how unwanted desert hairy scorpions are on residential and commercial properties, and we provide pest control solutions that are eco-friendly and effective.

-With an extensive service area covering Dallas/Fort Worth and the Las Vegas/Mesquite Metro, our trained and experienced service technicians perform thorough inspections and advanced treatments to find and eliminate desert hairy scorpions and prevent them from returning.
+With an extensive service areas in Texas, Nevada, and Utah, our trained and experienced service technicians perform thorough inspections and advanced treatments to find and eliminate desert hairy scorpions and prevent them from returning.